microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 #### Create Connection Reference Pipeline Variable (Optional)

 The connection reference variable is **ConnectionReferences**.
 This pipeline variable is used for setting connection references in your solution to specific connections configured in a target environment after the solution is imported into an environment.
+Additionally, the **ConnectionReferences** variable is used to enable flows after the solution is imported based on owner of the connection specified in the variable.

 1. You will need to create the connections manually in your target environments and copy the IDs for the connection to use in the JSON value below